PretendoNetwork/website/docs/en_US/install/azahar.md

 <img src="/assets/images/docs/install/azahar/artic_setup_tool.png" width=100% height=auto/>

-If your system's top screen is broken, hold L + D-Pad Down + SELECT to open the Rosalina menu.
-Go to `Debugger options...` and enable the debugger, then press B. Your IP address will be displayed in the top-right corner of the bottom screen.
-Write this IP address somewhere, then disable the debugger and exit the Rosalina menu.
+If your system's top screen is broken, hold L + D-Pad Down + SELECT to open the Rosalina menu, then go to `Debugger options...` and enable the debugger, then press B. Your IP address will be displayed in the top-right corner of the bottom screen.
+Write down this IP address somewhere, then disable the debugger and exit the Rosalina menu.

 Open Azahar on your computer.
 Click `File`, then `Set Up System Files...`.
-A window will pop up containing some information and a text box. `Old 3DS Setup` will be selected regardless of what system you have.
-This is normal.

-Enter your 3DS/2DS IP address into the text box in Azahar and click OK.
+A window will pop up containing some information and a text box. `Old 3DS Setup` will be selected regardless of what system you have. <b>This is normal.</b> Enter your 3DS/2DS IP address into the text box in Azahar and click OK.

 <img src="/assets/images/docs/install/azahar/azahar_set_up_enterIP.png" width=100% height=auto/>